harrykimpel/NRAlertLambdaWebhook/README.md

-# NR Alert Lambda Webhook
+# New Relic Alert Lambda Webhook for Slack
 An AWS Lambda function to receive NR alerts, generate new content and send to Slack webhook.

 The Lambda function leverages two environment variables: